 According to the FDA, unlike a decent wheel of Brie de Meaux, BPA is “probably alright in very small doses.”Â Weâ€™re paraphrasing here, by the way, but you get the gist.

-“Probably alright in very small doses” is fine when youâ€™re talking about certain things. Â Cleaning your teeth with the kidsâ€™ toothpaste for a day because youâ€™ve run …
+“Probably alright in very small doses” is fine when youâ€™re talking about certain things. Â Cleaning your teeth with the kidsâ€™ toothpaste for a day because youâ€™ve run out? …

 So, weâ€™ve laid bare the extortionate costÂ of bottled water and highlighted the practice of selling tap water in bottles at a hugely inflated profit. Â Persuading people to buy filtered tap water in a bottle with a slick label is quite a coup for the drinks industry. Â

 But itâ€™s not just the ever-rising cost to both your pocket and to the environment. Â Bottled water is problematic in other ways as well.

 “Certain chemicals found in plastic bottles can have effects on every system in our bodies. Â They can affect ovulation, and increase our risk of hormonally driven problems like PCOS, endometriosis and breast cancer, among other things.”